CS-SF-Kon/MyFirstRep/Additional.md

-# Merge conflict test
+# Conflict test
-Some another text
+Some text